dfmcphee/personal-blog/source/_posts/2016-03-21-flex-items-and-min-width-0.md

   - Layout
 ---

 Earlier I wrote about [using flexbox to build responsive layouts](/2016/01/responsive-layouts-with-flexbox/).
 There is a behavior that can be surprising when using flexbox for layout like this.
-Content that is too long can force a flex item to not shrink appropriately.
+The content of a flex item in the layout can force it to not shrink appropriately.
 Let’s say for example you have a long URL displayed somewhere in your layout that you want to truncate.
-Applying `overflow: hidden` will stop the flex item from shrinking like you may expect it to.
+Applying `overflow: hidden` will not result in the item shrinking like you may expect it to.
 You can see an example in this  [codepen](http://codepen.io/dfmcphee/pen/reyPLa?editors=1100) when resizing your browser.

 This may appear as a bug, but it is actually a part of the [spec for flexbox](https://www.w3.org/TR/2016/CR-css-flexbox-1-20160301/#flex-common).